Kalaam-Programming-Language/Kalaam/SETUP.md

 npm run serve
 ```

-After running the above command `kalaam.io` will be launched on the local machine and testing can be done accordingly.
+After running the above command [kalaam.io](https://www.kalaam.io/) will be launched on the local server and testing can be done accordingly.